jdcasey/aprox-user-guide/Add-Ons/Depgraph/Discovering-Graphs.md

 Graph discovery can happen in two ways:

-- Using the dedicated `depgraph/resolve/*` REST resources
+- Directed discovery, using the dedicated `depgraph/resolve/*` REST resources
-- Enabling the `resolve` field in a variety of JSON configurations POSTed to different depgrapher REST resources
+- Discovery as part of a larger process, by enabling the `resolve` field in a variety of JSON configurations POSTed to different depgrapher REST resources

-###Directed Discovery
+##Directed Discovery

 Directed discovery happens when you use the `depgraph/resolve` endpoint, as opposed to doing discovery as part of a larger operation you're trying to execute.

-Directed discovery is currently pretty simplistic, allowing you to resolve the graph for a single GAV using an optional preset filter and a single source location (which can be an Aprox group reference).
+Currently, this is a pretty simplistic operation, only allowing you to resolve the graph for a single GAV using an optional preset filter and a single source location (which can be an Aprox group reference).
 The basic call looks like this:

 ```
 http://localhost:8080/aprox/api/1.0/depgraph/resolve/group:public/org.foo/bar/1.2.3?wsid=1382477279014&preset=sob-build